Industry-first bednets made from 100% recycled and upcycled polyester.

 Manufacturers are responsible for the product design, responsible disposal and recycling of bednets to ensure minimal harm to the environment.

 Protecting our environment and mitigating the damage caused by climate change will lead to greater prosperity for our future generations.

 At Vestergaard, we are committed to reducing plastic waste.
-We recycle old garments and bednets, and we upcycle post-production waste materials into new bednets.

 Creating a truly circular economy for bednets will require collaborations with national environment authorities and national malaria programmes in recipient countries.

 While manufacturers can play their part in driving innovation and creating technology to facilitate a circular product life, the malaria community has a shared responsibility.
 Partnership is crucial in ensuring bednets are not prematurely removed or inappropriately disposed of but instead have a second life.